harsh183/gentle_kotlin/_posts/2019-12-27-variables-basic-math.md

 var totalDue: Double = salesTax * retailPrice
 ```

 Now the person reading this code can say that the program could have been written for a sales clerk who wants to calculate the paid amount due for every customer.
-While this example may be simple, having to decipher, say, 700-1000 lines of code, throughout which all of the variables were named 1, 2, 3, etc. would be outrageously frustrating!
+While this example may be simple, having to decipher, say, 700-1000 lines of code, throughout which all of the variables were named in this manner would be outrageously frustrating!

 ### namingConventions

-There are two main rules to variable naming:  1) Variables are named after what they do, and 2) naming follows the camel case rule.
+There are two main rules to variable naming:  1) Variables are named after what they do, and 2) naming follows the camel case standard, in which the first word in the variable name is lower case and the first letter of every word following is capitalized.

-With the "camel case" standard, the first word in the variable name is lower case, while the first letter of every word following is capitalized.
-In the example above, we had a variable that stored the sales tax multiplier, so we called the variable salesTax (there are numerous possibilities for the name, but it's up to the programmer and her/his style choice).
-Make sure to keep the camel case standard throughout your programs; remember, you want your code to be as clean and consistent as possible!
+In the example above, we had a variable that stored the sales tax multiplier, so we named the variable salesTax (there are numerous possibilities for the name, but it's up to the programmer and her/his style choice).
+Make sure to follow the camel case standard throughout your programs; remember, you want your code to be as clear and consistent as possible!

 If you want more details on the camel case rules, check out [Geeks for Geeks](https://www.geeksforgeeks.org/java-naming-conventions/).
 There is a lot of information in that particular article that may not be relevant for you yet, but it delves into some good examples with variable naming.